cbeck88/spirit-po/README.md

   If instead of the pseudo-C
-language for plural-forms functions specified by GNU gettext, you would like to use a different programming language to specify the plural-forms index function, you can easily specialize the catalog to use a different plural-forms function compiler for your desired language.
+language for plural-forms functions specified by GNU gettext, you would like to use a different programming language to specify the plural-forms index function, you can specialize the catalog to use a different plural-forms function compiler for your desired language.
+The compiler is a function object that should be default constructible, and should take a string and return a function object of signature `unsigned int(unsigned int)`, representing the compiled function.
+See the default implementation for details.

 ## Acknowledgements